bogdan-veliscu/django-book/memory-bank/progress.md

 - The Docker setup has been improved with memory limits and reduced worker count
 - The GlobalCacheMiddleware has been fixed to properly handle async/sync contexts
 - The Article model and serializer have been fixed to handle the metadata field properly
+- Article retrieval now works correctly with the fixed middleware

 ## Completed Optimizations
 1. **Worker Configuration Adjustments**: